trquinn76/classification/classification-aus/README.md

 [Email Protective Marking Standard](./documents/email-protective-marking-standard/README.md) **Section 7.1** Table 1.

-The [Email Protective Marking Standard](./documents/email-protective-marking-standard/README.md) strongly implies that each `ProtectiveMarking` can only have one Special Handling Instruction.
+The [Email Protective Marking Standard](./documents/email-protective-marking-standard/README.md) strongly implies that each `ProtectiveMarker` can only have one Special Handling Instruction.

 If there is no Special Handling Instruction, then the `specialHandlingCaveat` field will be null.

-Special Handling Instructions handled by this library are:
+Special Handling Instructions supported by this library are:
 - DELICATE-SOURCE
 - ORCON
 - EXCLUSIVE-FOR